How Much Does It Cost to Replace an Electrical Panel?

 There are a few different types of electrical panels: the main lug panel, the main breaker panel, fuse boxes, and subpanels.
 The main breaker panel controls the circuit breakers and how much electricity is used within the home.
 The new electrical panel cost is dependent on what type of panel is needed.

 For those who are wondering, “How much is a new electrical panel?” a significant part of the cost is determined by the electrical panel’s amperage, or the strength of the electrical current.
 Increasing the amperage means some of the resistance in the circuit is removed so that a stronger current can flow.
-Homeowners interested in increasing the amperage will first want to check with the utility company to see if the supply line can support additional power.
+Homeowners interested in upgrading to a panel with a higher amperage will first want to check with the utility company to see if the supply line can support additional power.
 Costs can increase drastically if the power line needs to be upgraded.
 Here are the prices to upgrade an electrical panel’s amperage.

 • 100 amps: In an older home that has an electrical panel with only 60 to 80 amps, an upgrade may be needed to power a modern home; 100 amps is typically considered the minimum amount of amps a home needs.
 An 80-amp panel can be upgraded by installing a 20-amp subpanel or by installing a new unit within the existing box if it’s big enough.
 This can cost between $100 to $200.